neitey/PreyVR/README.md

 The work is based on DrBeef's Doom3Quest and this project: https://github.com/glKarin/com.n0n3m4.diii4a (last updated from https://github.com/glKarin/com.n0n3m4.diii4a/commit/93f17683981e92586fc2ad7b733879e52d1772e1).

-As DrBeef's and glKarin's use different versions of idTech4A++ engine, in this repo I merge them together.
+As DrBeef's and glKarin's use different versions of idTech4A++ engine, in this repo I merged them together.

-Current status (in `Doom3Quest/app/src/main/jni/d3es-multithread-master/neo/`):
+Current status (in `app/src/main/jni/d3es-multithread-master/neo/`):

 * cm - merged
 * framework - merged